pancelor/necrodancer-level-translator/README.md

     [database]
         $

-I can't think of a good way to clearyl explain in words what each of these `$`'s need to be replaced by, so please look at the files in the ./example directory to see how things work; it should be pretty self-exmplanatory.
+I can't think of a good way to clearly explain in words what each of these `$`'s need to be replaced by, so please look at the files in the `./example` directory to see how things work; it should be pretty self-explanatory.

 Run the example from the commandline as follows: